NOTARIST 2026

 Notarists work in real time, in real places, with real people.

-The record a Notarist creates is a human-made trace of that moment — a statement, mark, document, or artifact — created after the action occurs.
+The record a Notarist creates is a human-made trace of that moment — a statement, mark, document, or artifact — created during or after the action occurs.

 These records do not claim certainty or authority.